 Our Four Focus Areas

-AREIT has embraced Ayala Land’s sustainability four focus areas – site resilience, pedestrian mobility and transit connectivity, resource efficiency, and local economic development – reflecting the sponsor’s practice of monitoring the economic, environmental, and social impacts of its developments.
+AREIT has embraced Ayala Land’s sustainability four focus areas – site resilience, pedestrian mobility and transit connectivity, resource efficiency, and local economic development – reflecting the Sponsor’s practice of monitoring the economic, environmental, and social impacts of its developments.

 Originally identified in a 2014 materiality assessment, these four focus areas remain relevant today, alongside issues emerging from the pandemic.
 They serve as fundamental frameworks for sustainability efforts within the Ayala Land Group, AREIT included, guiding organizational operations, mitigating sustainability risks, and delivering value to the business, environment, and society.